From time to time you should delete obsolete files from your backup (or any other

 If security copies were created during backup these files can be handled separately:

+To facilitate this setting, you can click the very left button at the bottom to import the settings from the corresponding backup task.
 In both cases, you can select whether to handle only security copies from backup, from synchronization or both:

 Check this option in case you wish permanently to delete security copies (files and